hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ---
-title: How to create a virtual network in HPE GreenLake for Private Cloud
+title: How to create a virtual network in HPE GreenLake for Private Cloud Enterprise
 date: 2022-06-07T05:34:46.180Z
 featuredBlog: false
 author: Vinnarasu Ganesan, Thavamaniraja S